neuronsimulator/nrn/simctrl/programmatic.rst

         The order of principal actions during an finitialize call is:

+        -   Make sure internal structures needed by integration methods are consistent with the current biophysical spec.
+        -   Type 3 FInitializeHandler statements executed.
         -   t = 0
         -   Clear the event queue.
         -   Random.play values assigned to variables.